vitalk/ansible-flaskapp/README.md

 # Flask app

 Ansible recipe to deploy Flask application.
-This recipe does not trying to define your production infrastruncture and just:
+This recipe does not trying to define your production infrastructure and just:

 - Install required system packages to serve python application
 - Run pre deploy hooks